the-virtual-brain/tvb-root/tvb_documentation/doc_site/index.rst

  - our sponsors (check their names on the |our_sponsors_page|
  - all |third_party| tools that we used (licenses are also included in TVB_Distribution)
  - JetBrains for |pycharm_ide|
- - |hudson| team for their continous integration tool
+ - |hudson| team for their continuous integration tool
  - Atlassian company for |jira| software
  - and to you for reading these :-)